Olea europaea subsp. cuspidata

 Olea europaea subsp. cuspidata is a subspecies of the well-known olive tree (Olea europaea), which until recently was considered a separate species (Olea africana) and is still mentioned as such in many sources.
-Native to northeast of Africa and the drier parts of subtropical Asia, it has various common names, including wild olive, African olive, brown olive and Indian olive.
+Native to mostly dry areas across sub-saharan Africa, West Asia, the Himalayan region and southern China, it has various common names, including wild olive, African olive, brown olive and Indian olive.

 It is the ancestor of the cultivated olive and it has been introduced to Australia, New Zealand and the US.
 It is an aggressive invasive species that can infest dry woodland areas, riparian zones, headlands and dune systems.

 Description

 This much-branched evergreen tree varies in size from 2 to 15 m high.
 The leaves have an opposite, decussate arrangement, and are entire, 3 to 7 cm long and 8 to 25 mm wide; the apex is acute with a small hook or point, and the base is attenuate to cuneate.

 Leaf margins are entire and recurved, the upper surface is grey-green and glossy, and the lower surface has a dense covering of silvery, golden or brown scales.
 Domatia are absent; venation is obvious on the upper surface and obscure on the lower surface; the petiole is up to 10 mm long.

-In drier areas, the plant may be less than 1 m tall within 5-10 years, though it may still reach sexual maturity at around five to six years when it is a shrub at 4 m} high.
-In the right conditions, the plant can reach its full height of 10 to 13 m between 8 to 12 years.
+In drier areas, the plant may be less than 1 m tall within 5–10 years, though it may still reach sexual maturity at around five to six years when it is a shrub at 4 m} high.
+In the right conditions, the plant can reach its full height of 10 to 13 m between 8 and 12 years.

 Inflorescence and fruit

-The flowers are small and inconspicuous, which usually appear in spring.
+The flowers are small and inconspicuous, usually appearing in spring.
 The calyx is four-lobed, about 1 mm long.
 The corolla is greenish-white or cream; the tube is 1 to 2 mm long; lobes are about 3 mm long and reflexed at the anthesis.
 The two stamens are fused near the top of the corolla tube, with bilobed stigma.

 Fruit are borne in panicles or racemes 50 to 60 mm long.
-The fruit is edible but bitter.
+The fruit are edible but bitter.
 The globose to ellipsoid fruit is a drupe, 6 mm in diameter and 15 to 25 mm long; it is fleshy, glaucous to a dull shine when ripe, and purple-black.